Keep your data safe in the cloud.

 Why should I back up my data?

-Every year over 60% of computer users lose irreplaceable documents, photos, music and videos.
+Every year over 60% of computer users lose irreplaceable documents, photos, music, and videos.

-However, if you have a good backup strategy in place, there’s no need to panic – you’ll have a copy of your files and folders saved to a seperate drive or perhaps online.
+However, if you have a good backup strategy in place, there’s no need to panic – you’ll have a copy of your files and folders saved to a separate drive or perhaps online.
 From here, you can retrieve your files easily.